-Art therapy can be implemented in a variety of mental health and substance abuse settings, with many different kinds of people.
+Art therapy can be implemented in a variety of mental health and addiction recovery settings, with many different kinds of people.
 It has helped individuals work through past trauma, process emotions in a healthy way, and allowed for safe nonverbal communication with others.

 There are several skills that are vital to recovery that can be improved through the use of art therapy.
-People can not only learn how to communicate feelings and conflicts by sharing and discussing their art, but also learn that sharing feelings can be safe instead of scary.
+People can not only learn how to communicate feelings and conflicts by sharing and discussing their art but also learn that sharing feelings can be safe instead of scary.

 Therapeutic Aspects of Art

-People live a life of chaos while in active addiction - worrying about where or how to get the next fix, lying, stealing, hurting those that mean the most to them.
-In recovery, an addict has the opportunity to use art to calm the mind and free themselves from the chaotic life they were living.
+People live a life of chaos while in active addiction - perhaps worrying about where or how to get the next fix, lying, stealing, hurting those that mean the most to them.
+In recovery, people have the opportunity to use art to calm the mind and free themselves from the chaotic life they were living.

 One of the ways art therapy is most helpful to someone in recovery is by serving as a visual journal of the journey that person has taken in recovery.
 Art is a way of marking a period of time in a person's life, and looking back at art that has been created in the past can help a person in recovery to realize how much progress he has made.
 Art made in early recovery is bound to look much different than art produced after years of sobriety.

-The connections between art and drug use has been seen in legends like Jimi Hendrix, Janis Joplin, and Jim Morrison.
+The connections between art and drug use have been seen in legends like Jimi Hendrix, Janis Joplin, and Jim Morrison.
 These artists struggled with addictions and used art to help them escape the difficulties that came as a result of living their everyday lives.